domi413/TypeTrace/README.md

 ################## TODO: new heatmap picture
 Note that:

-- The script has following dependencies:
+- The script requires the following dependencies:

   - `curl`
   - `jq`